BitcoinDesign/Guide/guide/glossary/address.md

 ### Script address - [P2SH](https://en.bitcoin.it/wiki/Pay_to_script_hash)

 A pay-to-script-hash (P2SH), or script address, can have additional rules and functionality attached to the address.
-Script addresses are commonly used for multi-sig addresses which can specify that signatures from several keys are required to authorize the transaction.
+Script addresses are commonly used for multi-sig addresses, which can specify that signatures from several keys are required to authorize the transaction.

 Script addresses start with the number 3, can contain upper and lowercase characters, and are case sensitive.